785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-03-PlayStore Entry.md

 <li>Category of the App: Utility App which serves as a Money tracker or Budget Planner.</li>
 <li>Age Limit: None.
 Due to the easy usability of the App, there is no age limit.
 (Even toddlers can play with the Pie Charts and icons!)</li>
 <li>Android Version Compatibility: Built on API level 19 or version 4.4, the App is compatible upto API level 28 or version 9.0</li>
-<li>Security: The App has both Authentication as well as Authorisation options at the beginning and is hence extremely safe.</li>
+<li>Security: The App has both Authentication as well as Authorization options at the beginning and is hence completely safe.</li>
 <li>Supported Devices: The App is supported in Smartphones as well as Tablets.</li>
 <li>Memory Consumption: The App is efficient in memory and energy consumption and consumes around 5MB storage space and refrains from running in the background, hence saving energy.
 <li>Target Group: As we have maintained before, the App is not designed for a certain target group only but can be used by anyone who is in search of controlling the flow of their money.</li>
 <p>
 </p>
 <h2> <b><span style="color:#008183 ">Sneak Peek of the App:</span></b></h2>
-In this segment we would like to show some screenshots of certain features and the Visualisations from the App which the reader might find useful to decide whether the App shall be useful to the reader or not:
+In this segment we would like to show some screenshots of certain features and the Visualizations from the App which the reader might find useful to decide whether the App shall be useful to the reader or not:
 <p>
 </p>